-Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: You pay: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical \$5 for each office visit for Medicare- covered services (medically necessary foot care). conditions affecting the lower limbs For all members, covered services include one routine visit every 60 days, regardless of condition \$5 for each routine visit.
-Vrostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: There is no coinsurance, copayment, or deductible for an annual PSA test.
-Digital rectal examProstate Specific Antigen (PSA) test Physician office visit copayment may apply.
-Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body You pay: part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy \$0 for each Medicare-covered item care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Services that are covered for you What you must pay when you get these services Physician/Practitioner services, including doctor's office visits (continued) Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs For all members, covered services include one routine visit every 60 days, regardless of condition You pay: \$5 for each office visit for Medicare- covered services (medically necessary foot care). \$5 for each routine visit.
+Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
+Physician office visit copayment may apply.
+Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail. (may require prior authorization/approval in advance to be covered)
+Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+You pay: \$0 for each Medicare-covered item. (may require prior authorization/approval in advance to be covered)